-Join Dennis Taylor for an in-depth discussion in this video Understanding what a macro does, part of Excel 2010: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Understanding what a macro does, part of Excel 2010: Macros.

 When using Excel, do you sometimes say to yourself--or maybe even out loud--"here I go again," as you repeat a frequently used command sequence or maybe a series of steps--something you do frequently?
 If so, you need to learn how macros can automate these steps.
 Let's take a look at a few examples, and I also want to suggest that, in a certain sense, you've been using macros all along; you just haven't thought about it in that way, or you maybe haven't used that word.
 Let's take a simple process here.
 Maybe in this list here, when someone leaves the organization, at least for a while, what you don't do is remove the record.